Bible fiction

-Graves' King Jesus develops the protagonist as, not the son of God, but rather as a philosopher with a legitimate claim to be the earthly king of the Jews as a descendant of Herod the Great, and the Old Testament's David.
-The novel has heterodox retellings of Biblical stories.
+Graves' King Jesus develops the protagonist as a philosopher with a legitimate claim to be the earthly king of the Jews, since he is a descendant of Herod the Great, and the Old Testament's David.
+The novel also has heterodox retellings of Biblical stories.

 Joseph and His Brothers (1943) is a novel by Thomas Mann that retells the familiar stories of Genesis, from Jacob to Joseph, setting it in the historical context of the Amarna Period.
 Mann considered it his greatest work.

 The Red Tent (1997) a novel by Anita Diamant, is a first-person narrative that tells the story of Dinah, daughter of Jacob and sister of Joseph.
-Diamont has broadened her character from her minor and brief role in the Bible.
+Diamont has enlarged her character from her minor and brief role in the Bible.
 The book's title refers to the tent in which women of Jacob's tribe must, as dictated by ancient law, be quarantined while menstruating or giving birth.
 There the women find mutual support and encouragement from their mothers, sisters and aunts.

 Lamb: The Gospel According to Biff, Christ's Childhood Pal by Christopher Moore is an absurdist comic fantasy that depicts the "lost" years of Jesus through the eyes of Jesus's childhood pal, "Levi bar Alphaeus who is called Biff".

 Pulitzer Prize winner Geraldine Brooks' The Secret Chord (2015) is narrated by Natan, the prophet who communicates God's directives to David.
 The scriptures are her primary sources for the plot, which includes all the well-known key events: Goliath, David's facility with the harp, kingdom building, Bathsheba, and so on.
 There are other characters fully developed from Brooks' imagination and portrayed through Natan's point of view.

 The Testament of Mary (2012) a novella by Colm Toibin, is a retelling of the Christian story from the point of view of Mary, the mother of Jesus.
 However, she does not believe Jesus is the Son of God – she knows he is a man – and she is contemptuous of the Gospel writers who visit her to solicit her cooperation and give her food and shelter.
 The themes or questions that the novel explores are narrative truth and fiction, feminism, loss, identity and corruption thereof, invasion of privacy, and worldly ambition.
 The Testament of Mary was adapted into a Broadway play.